GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 6. Select a server with at least 4GB RAM in the `Size` dropdown menu.

-7. Provide a username/password to connect via ssh and upload ssh certificate.
+7. Provide a username/password to connect via SSH and upload an SSH certificate.
 Click `Next`.

 8. Create a new cloud service and select `None` for the `Availability Set` option.
         * Endpoints Section: This is where port forwarding is set so that the internal IP address can be selectively reachable from the outside world.
-By default, only tcp /22 is there for ssh.
+By default, only tcp /22 is there for SSH.
 The public ports for `http` and `https` (tcp ports 80 and 443) have to be added and mapped to the same private ports.
-If the cloud mappings are flagged conflicting, proceed without setting them.
+If the cloud mappings are flagged as conflicting, proceed without setting them.
 Remember to set them after the creation of the VM.
 Then, click `Next`.

 9. Choose not to install `VM Agent` and click the `tick` button to